-When is the admission deposit due for early decision?
+When is the enrollment deposit due for early decision?

-The nonrefundable deposit of $475 is due by January 15 (ED I) or March 1 (ED II).
-Along with this deposit we require a signed agreement from you and your high school counselor that states that you fully understand the terms of early decision.
+The nonrefundable enrollment deposit of $550 is due by January 15 (ED I) or March 1 (ED II).
+Along with this deposit, we require a signed enrollment agreement that states that you fully understand the terms of your early decision admission.

 What are the other possible admission decisions if I am not offered Early Decision admission?

-The possible decisions resulting from an Early Decision application are acceptance, deferral to Regular Decision (ED I), wait list (ED II), or deny.
-For students deferred to our Regular Decision plan, notification of admission will be received by April 1.
+The possible decisions resulting from an Early Decision application are acceptance, deferral to Regular Decision, wait list, or deny.
+For students deferred to our Regular Decision plan, notification of admission occurs by April 1.
 Under Regular Decision, you may apply to other colleges and universities.
 Students who are deferred to Regular Decision should send first semester senior grades from their high school and any new application information.

 If the Admission Committee concludes that Emory/Oxford is not a good match for you, we will inform you of a deny decision with other Early Decision candidates.
 This decision is a final decision and you are not permitted to apply again under Regular Decision.
 (You may initiate a transfer application after competing one year of college work elsewhere.)